reflectoring/reflectoring.github.io/_posts/2020-01-16-spring-bean-life-cycle.md

 ---

 ## What are Spring Beans?
- > Spring Beans are Java Objects or Instances which is created and managed by Spring container.
+ > Spring beans are Java objects created and managed by the Spring container.

-Spring `@ApplicationContext` is responsible for creating a Spring bean and manage the Spring bean life cycle.
+Spring's `ApplicationContext` is responsible for creating a Spring bean and manage the Spring bean life cycle.

 Below, We have created a simple Spring bean for `Foo` class using `@Component` annotation.